junbolau/census_experiments/plane_quintic/README.md

 ## Comments:
 - breaking down the list of equations into 25 files allow parallelising the curve and isomorphism class checks.
 The commands are contained within the Magma files.
-- Takes less than 2 hours.
+- Takes less than 2 hours when broken down into 25 parallel Magma jobs.
 Optimisations possible.
 - Can break down into batches in a smarter way depending on bin sizes.